Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ### Step 4 - Run Your Task

-When you press "Run" Replicate will automatically switch from **Designer** mode to **Monitor** mode.
+When you press "Run" Qlik Cloud Data Integration will automatically switch from **Designer** mode to **Monitor** mode.
 You will be able to watch the status of the full load as it occurs, and then switch to monitoring view.

 ![ ](/static/qlik-images/image38.png)

 While in monitoring login to Kafdrop and look and the Kafka Topics via. **URL: YOUR_SERVER_IP_ADDRESS:9000**

 Initially you will not see your Kafka Topics configured for each table but after a few second you see it populate from SAP Application via Qlik
-Replicate.
+Qlik Cloud Data Integration.

 Pre-Load: